 <?xml version="1.0" encoding="utf-8" ?>

-This is the actual config file for the links feature in mojoPortal.
-Its fairly self explantory, but a few important notes.
+This file is fairly self explantory, but a few important notes.

 Make sure and use a new Guid for your featureGuid.
 You can generate one in code using Guid.NewGuid.ToString() or in SQL using SELECT newid().